Updated July 30

-Science has demonstrated that a child’s experiences during the earliest years are vital to building the foundation for life-long success—in school and in life.
+Science has demonstrated that a child’s experiences during the earliest years are vital to building the foundation for lifelong success—in school and in life.

-Now economists are studying the costs and benefits of high quality early care and preschool.
+Now economists are studying the costs and benefits of high-quality early care and preschool.
 And they’re worried.
 Not because we’re spending too much but because we’re spending too little where it matters most.

 Back here in the U.S., child care remains largely haphazard, unregulated, and unaffordable for most.
 Many states have even cut back funding.
-But they continue to give billions in tax breaks to corporations in a competition to lure each other’s jobs, what former Fed economist Art Rolnick calls a “zero sum game” because not one net new job is created.
+But they continue to give billions in tax breaks to corporations in a competition to lure each other’s jobs, what former Fed economist Arthur Rolnick calls a “zero sum game” because not one net new job is created.

 Yet small, high-quality pilot programs continue.
-One, a pre-school initiative in Salt Lake City has closed the achievement gap between rich and poor, reversing a 30-year national trend.
+One, a preschool initiative in Salt Lake City, has closed the achievement gap between rich and poor, reversing a 30-year national trend.

-High quality child-care and preschool is just one piece of the solution.
+High-quality child care and preschool is just one piece of the solution.
 But economists are clear about the equation: our system is paying for failure, rather than investing in success.

 The question is – what will we do about it?
 How crazy are we about our kids?

-Use Are We Crazy About Our Kids? as a tool to educate, organize and advocate for investing in high quality early care and preschool—it’s not only good for our kids and it pays for itself several times over!
+Use Are We Crazy About Our Kids? as a tool to educate, organize and advocate for investing in high-quality early care and preschool—it’s not only good for our kids and it pays for itself several times over!
 So what is holding us back?

 Share Are We Crazy About Our Kids? with your personal and professional networks.

-Join The Raising of America public engagement campaign to change the conversation around early child health and development.
+Join The Raising of America Public Engagement Campaign to change the conversation around early child health and development.